 Durgesh Nandini by Bankim Chandra Chattopadhyay

-Story is set in Bengal during the times of Akbar putting it somewhere in the 16th CE.
-Three main players are Mughal army, Pathan army and the Rajputs and the dynamics between them as three ruling factions fighting for the eastern kingdoms.
-Main story though is a love triangle between the Rajput prince, a local princess and a Pathan girl.
-They move in and out of each other’s lives driven by the external factors and political compulsions but eventually they behave as humans though many lives are lost in the process.
+The story is set in Bengal during the times of Akbar putting it somewhere in the 16th CE.
+Three main players are the Mughal army, Pathan army and the Rajputs and the dynamics between them as three ruling factions fighting for the eastern kingdoms.
+Main story though is a love triangle between the Rajput prince, a local princess, and a Pathan girl.
+They move in and out of each other’s lives driven by the external factors and political compulsions.
+Eventually, they behave as humans though many lives are lost in the process.

-The most important part of the novel is its story telling technique that swiftly changes speed and direction.
-Scenes change frequently moving from one place to another, from one scene to another unpredictable one but when the author decides to describe the heroines of the story, he takes his own time, he describes each and everything in so much detail as if he has all the time in the world.
-From a formal court language he shifts gears to emotional and dramatic ones.
+The most important part of the novel is its storytelling technique that swiftly changes speed and direction.
+Scenes change frequently moving from one place to another, from one scene to another unpredictable one.
+However, when the author decides to describe the heroines of the story, he takes his own time.
+He describes each and everything in so much detail as if he has all the time in the world.
+From a formal court language, he shifts gears to emotional and dramatic ones.

-A recommended read…http://www.anureviews.com/durgesh-nandini-by-bankim-chandra-chattopadhyay/http://www.anureviews.com/wp-content/uploads/2014/02/Durgeshnandini.jpghttp://www.anureviews.com/wp-content/uploads/2014/02/Durgeshnandini-120x150.jpgBook ReviewsClassic FictionFictionClassic Fiction,Hindi,Hindi Book ReviewThis is the first Bengali novel written way back in 1865 by none other than the author who also gave us Vande Matram – India’s national song.
-I read about this book in 50 Books, 50 Authors compilation and started reading it as soon as I could...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+A highly recommended read…https://www.anureviews.com/durgesh-nandini-by-bankim-chandra-chattopadhyay/https://www.anureviews.com/wp-content/uploads/2014/02/Durgeshnandini.jpghttps://www.anureviews.com/wp-content/uploads/2014/02/Durgeshnandini-120x150.jpgBook ReviewsClassic FictionFictionClassic Fiction,Hindi,Hindi Book ReviewThis is the first Bengali novel written way back in 1865 by none other than the author who also gave us Vande Matram – India’s national song.
+I first came across Durgesh Nandini in the 50 Books, 50 Authors compilation.
+I started reading it as soon as I could...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews